How Long Do Dental Veneers Last?

 Taking Care of Your Dental Veneers

-Once your dental veneer procedure is done, your job is not over.
+Once your procedure is done, your job is not over.
 Patients will need to follow proper oral health guidelines to make sure their dental veneers stay in good condition.
-If you want your dental veneers to last as long as possible, use the following list to stay on top of your oral health:
+If you want your new smile to last as long as possible, use the following list to stay on top of your oral health:

 Daily Brushing + Flossing